SondreBolland/NumberGuesser/README.md

 For every guess you make the count of total guesses increments.

 ## Task
-Implement a Guesser class which uses fewer guesses than the exisitng guesser classes.
+Implement a Guesser class which uses fewer guesses than the existing guesser classes.
 ```java
 public class MyGeniusGuesser implements IGuesser {
   ...